swch/strivve-docs-nextjs/src/pages/ops-admin/environments/index.md

 title: Environments
 ---

-Every PCI-DSS Cardholder Data Envrionment \(CDE\) in CardHolder is instantiated in an isolated AWS Virtual Private Cloud \(VPC\) and is accessible by a unique DNS namespace.
+Every PCI-DSS Cardholder Data Envrionment \(CDE\) is instantiated in an isolated AWS Virtual Private Cloud \(VPC\) and is accessible by a unique DNS namespace.

 # Per VPC CDE

-Each CDE is considered a seperate isolated tenant.
-A partnering Financial Institution \(FI\) may have multiple CDEs in order to meet thier needs.
+Each CDE is considered a separate isolated tenant.
+A partnering Financial Institution \(FI\) may have multiple CDEs in order to meet their needs.
 Typically an FI will have a minimum of two CDEs, one for development/quality assurance and another for production.
 The following diagram illustrates a simplified view of a VPC/CDE.

 ![Simplified CardSavr Architecture](/images/cardSavrSimpleArchitecture.jpg "Simplified CardSavr Architecture")

 ## CDE DNS Name Space

 All CDEs run under the CardSavr top level domain **cardsavr.io**.
-Each CDE has its own subdomain name .
+Each CDE has its own subdomain name.
 CardSavr API is accessed  as the subdomain **api** in the individual CDE subdomain.
 Example api url takes the form: `https://api.<*cde-environment-name*>.cardsavr.io/*endpoint*`.

 ## Optional Non-Production CDE API Cryptography Relaxation